Founding President and Executive Director

 Marlyn Tadros, Ph.D.

-Tadros served on the Board of Directors of Grassroots International, Boston, and other human rights-related organizations and has been appointed to the International Fellowships Panel of the American Association of University Women.She has also founded Virtual Activism and its project MENGOs [ Middle East NGOs: Center for Knowledge Society] both of which are pioneering projects that deal with the intersection between technology and human rights and development.
-Tadros organizes training workshops in technology and human rights in several countries around the world, with special focus on the Middle East.
+Tadros served on the Board of Directors of Grassroots International, Boston, and other human rights-related organizations and has been appointed to the International Fellowships Panel of the American Association of University Women.She has also founded Virtual Activism and its project MENGOs [ Middle East NGOs: Center for Knowledge Society] both of which were pioneering projects that dealt with the intersection between technology and human rights and development.
+Tadros currently organizes training workshops in technology and human rights in several countries around the world, with special focus on the Middle East.
 She is also author of numerous papers on the Middle East with several publications in both English and Arabic on issues ranging from human rights to education and technology.

 Melissa Daley is an educator and digital media professional with a background in video production, business/marketing communications and public speaking.
 She did her graduate work at Emerson College in Boston, MA in Visual Media Arts and has a BA from Emmanuel College in Boston in English/Communication Arts.
 Melissa is committed to using the power of the web for positive, respectful communication and social justice.

 A full stack web-focused developer who has worked on projects for Clients such as ESPN, Sprite, and Boston University.
 Currently a Software Engineer at Livestock labs, Ms. Waldrip is working within the implantable technology space and has successfully helped develop products for both Bovine and Human applications.